orijer/IvritInterpreter/README.md

 Any questions regarding the Ivrit programming language itself should be asked in the [Ivrit Language Questions](https://github.com/orijer/IvritInterpreter/discussions/categories/ivrit-language-questions) in the discussions segment.

 ## How To Contribute
 Did you find a bug?
-Or maybe you though of a new feature that will fit nicely?
+Or maybe you thought of a new feature that will fit nicely?
 Make sure to open an issue or send a pull request!

 Also, constructive feedback is always welcomed in the [discussions segment](https://github.com/orijer/IvritInterpreter/discussions)